 Usually, nominees for election to the board are proposed by the current members of the board.
 The nominating and governance committee will also consider candidates that shareholders and others recommend.
-In addition, a shareholder may nominate an individual to be elected to the board of directors in accordance with the requirements of the advance notice provisions in our By-laws.
-Shareholder nominations should be addressed to: Van R. Mayhall, III, Corporate Secretary, Investar Holding Corporation, 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816 and must be submitted to us no earlier than January 18, 2023, and not later than the close of business on February 17, 2023, for consideration as a possible nominee for election to the board at our 2023 Annual Meeting of Shareholders (our "2023 Annual Meeting").
+In addition, a shareholder may nominate an individual to be elected to the board in accordance with the requirements of the advance notice provisions in our By-laws.
+Shareholder nominations should be addressed to: Katie G. Plaisance, Corporate Secretary, Investar Holding Corporation, 10500 Coursey Boulevard, Baton Rouge, Louisiana 70816 and must be submitted to us no earlier than January 18, 2024, and not later than the close of business on February 17, 2024, for consideration as a possible nominee for election to the board at our 2024 Annual Meeting of Shareholders (our "2024 Annual Meeting").